-Both the 200D and the 6D have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the 6D have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the 200D was followed by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Canon 6D Manual.
+Further information on the features and operation of the 200D and 6D can be found, respectively, in the Canon 200D Manual (free pdf) or the online Canon 6D Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Canon 6D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D: